2025-2026 Academic Catalog

 Students are encouraged to participate in internship and co-op opportunities to gain relevant work experience prior to graduation.
 Departmental career advisors can help students identify opportunities.
 In most cases, students receive credit for qualifying work experience.
 Enrichment studies include research field study opportunities, study abroad and summer laboratory experiences outside the university.

 Research opportunities and experiencing the excitement of discovery can play an important part in undergraduate training in science.
-College of Agriculture and Life Sciences departments offer diverse research opportunities in which students may choose to participate.
-Individuals interested in undergraduate research should contact faculty members in the departments where they wish to conduct research.
+College of Agriculture and Life Sciences departments and schools offer diverse research opportunities in which students may choose to participate.
+Individuals interested in undergraduate research should contact faculty members in the department or school where they wish to conduct research.

 The Academic Programs Office in the college, in cooperation with the Global Education Office, offers several avenues for students both in and outside the college to gain international knowledge and experience.
 These study opportunities allow students and faculty to become aware of and develop basic knowledge of food, fiber, and environmental issues in the world.
 Specific activities include study abroad programs and courses, international internships, formal student exchange programs, seminars and workshops on campus, and courses in the college, which focus on international topics.
 All of the departments in the college offer education abroad opportunities and students wishing to explore these opportunities should contact their advisor.